Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 GlyNAC restores glutathione

-In older adults, 16 weeks of GlyNAC corrected glutathione deficiency and improved oxidative stress, mitochondrial function, inflammation, insulin resistance, strength, gait speed and waist size vs. placebo.
+In older adults, 16 weeks of GlyNAC corrected glutathione deficiency and improved oxidative stress, mitochondrial function, inflammation, insulin resistance, strength, gait speed and waist size vs. placebo — a genuine randomized trial, not a case series.

 The honest catch